-New York City comprises the central island of Manhattan and the four outer boroughs – Brooklyn, Queens, the Bronx and Staten Island.
-Manhattan, to many, is New York; certainly, this is where you’re likely to stay and spend most of your time.
+New York City comprises the central island of Manhattan Dropdown content and the four outer boroughs – Brooklyn Dropdown content, Queens Dropdown content, the Bronx Dropdown content and Staten Island.
+Manhattan, to many, is New York; certainly, this is where you’re likely to stay Dropdown content and spend most of your time.
 Though you could spend weeks here and still barely scratch the surface, there are some key attractions and pleasures that you won’t want to miss.
 These include the different ethnic neighbourhoods, like Chinatown, and the more artsy concentrations of Soho and the East and West villages.
 Of course, there is also the celebrated architecture of Midtown and the Financial District, as well as many fabulous museums.
 In between sightseeing, you can eat just about anything, at any time, cooked in any style; you can drink in any kind of company; and enjoy any number of obscure movies.
 The more established arts – dance, theatre and music – are superbly presented.
 For the avid consumer, the choice of shops is almost numbingly exhaustive.
 When you're visiting New York, it can feel hard to catch your breath.

 Manhattan is a hard act to follow, though Brooklyn is a worthy rival: there’s the ragged glory of Coney Island, the trim brownstones of Brooklyn Heights, the foodie destinations in South Brooklyn and the hip nightlife of Williamsburg.
 The rest of the outer boroughs also have their draws, namely the innovative museums of Long Island City and Astoria, both in Queens; and the renowned Bronx Zoo and adjacent botanical gardens in the Bronx.
 Last but not least, a free trip on the Staten Island Ferry is a sea-sprayed, refreshing good time.